syncfusion-content/angular-api-docs/api/angular/ejDropDownList.md

 ];
-        this.fieldsvalues = { dataSource: this.countries, text: 'text', value: 'value' };
+        this.fields = { dataSource: this.countries, text: 'text', value: 'value' };

-this.fieldsvaluesforgroup={ dataSource: this.groups, text: 'text', value: 'parentId'};
+this.group={ dataSource: this.groups, text: 'text', value: 'parentId'};

 this.enabled= false;